acetvertacova/php-individual-project/README.md

    <img src='/usage/greeting.png'>

-3. Use Case: View Books (Admin User)
-Actor: Admin User

-Description: An admin can view all available books, search for books, and perform administrative actions like adding, editing, and deleting books, as well as creating new users.
+3. `Use Case:` View Books (Admin User). `Actor:` Admin User. `Description:` An admin can view all available books, search for books, and perform administrative actions like adding, editing, and deleting books, as well as creating new users.

 Steps:
   - The admin logs in with their credentials.